yurboiandy/andeezcraft/README.md

 # EaglerCraftX-1.8
 EaglerCraftX Client for 1.8 (+ 1.5.2 Options)

+### If you fork or use this repository code, please credit me.
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=eaglercraftx1-8&label=Repository%20views&color=0e75b6&style=flat" alt="eaglercraftx1-8" /> (If you fork this repository the views add up from the forks unless you remove this in your fork)</p>

 ## Contributors